FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Experiments

 \textbf{Performance Disparity}.
-In the column of $\Delta Acc$, we focus on the performance disparity among subgroups in corrupted images.
-Tab.~\ref{tb:main_result_celeba} and Tab.~\ref{tb:main_result_celeba_gender} demonstrate that FairSAM effectively enhances fairness across diverse target and sensitive attributes, maintaining consistent performance.
+The $\Delta Acc$ column measures performance disparity among subgroups on corrupted images.
+Tables~\ref{tab:celeba-bignose-age-snow-l3} and \ref{tab:celeba-blondhair-gender-gauss-l3} show that FairSAM improves fairness across diverse target and sensitive attributes while maintaining consistent performance.
 Although FairReg achieves a notable fairness level, this improvement comes at a substantial cost to the performance of the advantaged group, resulting in reduced overall accuracy.
-In contrast, FairSAM successfully balances fairness and accuracy, providing equitable outcomes without compromising the performance of any subgroup.
+FairSAM balances fairness and accuracy and yields equitable outcomes without compromising the performance of any subgroup.

+We extend our evaluation to the CheXpert medical imaging dataset to assess FairSAM's generalizability beyond facial recognition.
+Table~\ref{tab:chexpert-pleural-gender} reports performance on CheXpert across gender subgroups.
+FairSAM achieves the lowest corrupted degradation disparity ($\Delta p = 0.0046$) and performance disparity ($\Delta Acc = 0.0029$) among all methods.
+FairSAM also attains the highest corrupted accuracy (0.8034) with low subgroup disparity.
+These results confirm that FairSAM generalizes to medical imaging while preserving fairness.